awslabs/kubeflow-manifests/docs/deployment/add-ons/load-balancer/README.md

 1. Kubeflow deployment with Dex as auth provider(default in Vanilla Kubeflow).

-## 1.0 Configure Ingress and Setup load balancer

-As explained in the [background](#background),
-1. A registered domain.
-You can register a new domain or re-use an existing a domain.
-Follow the [section 1.0(Custom Domain)](../../cognito/README.md#10-custom-domain) of the guide to create a domain for hosting Kubeflow.
-Lets assume you created platform.example.com
-1.

-by configuring an [Ingress](https://kubernetes.io/docs/user-guide/ingress) and using the AWS Load Balancer Controller to create an ingress managed [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).

-identify and establish encrypted network connections over

 ## Create required resources and deploy ingress managed load balancer